7 Smoking Triggers that create the urge to smoke a cigarette – and how to deal with themKarien Venter

-1. Other people who still prefer to smoke can give rise to urges – so try and avoid spending time with them while they are smoking.
+1. Being around other people who still prefer to smoke can give rise to urges – so try and avoid spending time with them while they are smoking.
 It will mean that you will have to – at times – deliberately not associate with smokers, and instead spend time with non-smokers (for instance during tea or lunch break at work).

-2. Seeing a packet of cigarettes can be devastating if it catches you off guard.
+2. Seeing a packet of cigarettes, or being offered a smoke, can be devastating if it catches you off guard.
 Plan ahead, and have something else ready that you can place in your mouth once the situation arises – it could be a mint or it could be some sugar free chewing gum.